mecid/mecid.github.io/_posts/2023-01-18-mastering-charts-in-swiftui-mark-styling.md

 ![chart-with-annotation](/public/chart8.png)

-As you can see in the example above, we use the annotation modifier to place the text with the population above the bar mark.
-The annotation modifier also accepts the position, alignment, and spacing parameters.
+As you can see in the example above, we use the *annotation* modifier to place the text with the population above the bar mark.
+The *annotation* modifier also accepts the *position*, *alignment*, and *spacing* parameters.

 ```swift
 struct ContentView1: View {